meninob/ipad2-unlock/README.md

-note - usbmuxd uses TCP port 27015
+NOTE: usbmuxd uses TCP port 27015
 # following are just excerpts for reference. ignore for now.
 .
 .